-Places to party for Cinco De Mayo
+Places to party for Cinco de Mayo

 809 Congress Avenue

-Live music, Mariachis, performance from La Fuerza Dance Company, 2pm
+Live music, mariachis, and performances from La Fuerza Dance Company begin at 2 p.m.

 5334 Washington Avenue

-11 a.m. to 10 p.m., Participating Venues: Clutch Bar Houston, Lincoln Bar Houston, Fuego's Saloon, Concrete Cowboy
+From 11 a.m. to 10 p.m., hang out with Clutch Bar Houston, Lincoln Bar Houston, Fuego's Saloon and Concrete Cowboy all in one place.

 Sylvia's